 Roles and Responsibilities of CommUnityCare

-CommUnityCare is governed by the Central Texas Community Health Centers Board of Directors.
-As required by the Health Resources Services Administration (HRSA), the FQHC Board must be comprised of more than 51% patients of the health centers.
-This ensures the decisions of the Board and organization are patient-centered.
+CommUnityCare is governed by the Central Texas Community Health Centers board of directors.
+As required by the Health Resources Services Administration (HRSA), the FQHC board must be composed of more than 51% patients of the health centers.
+This ensures the decisions of the board and organization are patient-centered.